YuquanDeng/navigation-model/README.md

-[x] Problem description
-Previous work (including what you used for your method i.e. pretrained models) Your approach
-Datasets
-Results
-Discussion
-What problems did you encounter?
-Are there next steps you would take if you kept working on the project?
-How does your approach differ from others?
-Was that beneficial?

 Noted that I am ending up finishing a project that is different from what I submit in the project propasal.
 The following are the overall description of my project.

 # Problem Description